Marijampolė Realgymnasium: Religious education

 Religious education was mandatory in Lithuania (it was codified in the 1922 Constitution of Lithuania).
 The religious class was supposed to be taught by a Catholic priest assigned by the Diocese of Sejny.
 The first priest assigned to the school, Kazimieras Rėklaitis, lasted only a few days due to the anti-religious attitudes of other teachers and students.
 He was replaced by Vincentas Borisevičius and Ignas Česaitis, but they lasted only a couple of months. Česaitis resigned in March 1920.
 He resigned in protest of school's attempts to excuse two students from attending the religion class because, according to the canon law, such education was mandatory to everyone.

 Since students did not have the mandatory credits in religion, they could not apply to a university.
 The Ministry of Education urged the Diocese of Sejny to assign a new priest, but the diocese delayed.
 A new priest, Antanas Steponaitis, was assigned only in August 1923.
 He resigned after Jonas Šliūpas delivered a lecture on free-thinking in October 1924.
 Steponaitis claimed that students disrespected him, defied directions, and ridiculed those who attempted to pray.
 The school attempted to get a new priest assigned, but the diocese refused to do so.

 Amateur theater

 The school hosted an amateur theater troupe.
 It was established in January 1920 by Albinas Iešmanta.
 In five years, the troupe staged 15 plays that were open to the public.
 The plays included Lithuanian works (America in the Bathhouse by Keturakis, Blinda by Gabrielius Landsbergis-Žemkalnis, Apsiriko by Žemaitė) and international classics (Ghosts by Henrik Ibsen, Uncle Vanya by Anton Chekhov, The Government Inspector by Nikolai Gogol).

-The school also hosted public lectures by prominent Lithuanians, including Jonas Šliūpas, Vidūnas, Žemaitė, Jonas Kairiūkštis.
+The school also hosted public lectures by prominent Lithuanians, including Jonas Šliūpas, Vydūnas, Žemaitė, Jonas Kairiūkštis.